CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-1.md

 The following three tutorials will take you through the basics of writing and running an Orquestra workflow to train a simple machine learning model.

 ##### What is Orquestra?
 Orquestra is a platform for building repeatable workflows, orchestrated by a quantum engine that systematically organizes experiment data and resources.
 Orquestra workflows offer solutions when it comes to reproducing experiments, repurposing code, sharing data, and solving dependency problems in projects.
-For more information, check out this blog [post](https://www.zapatacomputing.com/quantum-enabled-workflows/).
+For more information, check out this blog [post](https://orquestra.io/post/workflows-and-quantum-go-together-like-peanut-butter-jelly).

 ##### How does Orquestra work?
-An orquestra workflow works in a similar way as an actual orchestra.
+An Orquestra workflow works in a similar way as an actual orchestra.
 In an orchestra we have the director presiding over a set of musicians, producing a melody.
-The orchuestra director tells the musicians when to start and end, and she can also pass information to the musicians.
+The orchestra director tells the musicians when to start and end, and she can also pass information to the musicians.

 ![](../../img/tutorials/OrquestraPicture.png)